Herbert J. Gans: Studies in news media

 Gans's third major participant-observation study, of the national news media, was conducted in the newsrooms of NBC and CBS and the editorial offices of Time and Newsweek.
 The major theme of the work is reflected in its title, Deciding What's News.

-He has published several other studies of the news media and the entertainment media, the best known being Popular Culture and High Culture (1974, 1999).
+He published several other studies of the news media and the entertainment media, the best known being Popular Culture and High Culture (1974, 1999).
 In it, he challenged the conventional wisdom that high culture aesthetic standards were universal, arguing instead that cultural tastes reflect educational levels and other aspects of class.

 His work on the media, like his community studies, has a populist theme, aiming to look at American society from the perspective of the country's working and lower middle class majority.